Question: What Is Behaviorism?

 Behaviorism, also known as behavioral psychology, is a theory of learning based upon the idea that all behaviors are acquired through conditioning.
 Conditioning occurs through interaction with the environment.
-Behaviorists believe that our responses to environmental stimuli shapes our behaviors.
+Behaviorists believe that our responses to environmental stimuli shape our behaviors.

 According to this school of thought, behavior can be studied in a systematic and observable manner with no consideration of internal mental states.
 It suggests that only observable behaviors should be studied, since internal states such as cognitions, emotions, and moods are too subjective.

 There are two major types of conditioning:

 - Classical conditioning is a technique used in behavioral training in which a naturally occurring stimulus is paired with a response.
 Next, a previously neutral stimulus is paired with the naturally occurring stimulus.
 Eventually, the previously neutral stimulus comes to evoke the response without the presence of the naturally occurring stimulus.
 The two elements are then known as the conditioned stimulus and the conditioned response.